As an incoming first-year/someone interested in joining the acappella scene this coming fall, you surely have questions.

 I’m in a sport and have two labs and am part of baking club.
 What’s the time commitment?

 Yep, we understand.
 Like the “Become a BOKAN” page says, scheduling happens once you have become a BOKAN, and we work around all our schedules to find some time in the week that works for all of us.
 Occasionally we will have an event we cannot work around, but keep in mind that rehearsal is mandatory, otherwise we wouldn’t sound as great as we do!
-This semester, our rehearsal schedule is from 4:30 – 5:30 on Sundays, and 9 – 11 on Mondays and 9 – 10:30 on Wednesdays.
+Spring semester, our rehearsal schedule was from 4:30 – 5:30 on Sundays, and 9 – 11 on Mondays and 9 – 10:30 on Wednesdays.
 Occasionally, we get out of rehearsal early.
 Due to scheduling changes each semester, rehearsal times are subject to change.

 As a first-year/new member, will I have a say in the songs we learn?